Back in the day, VW's were everywhere and finding a decent used one for sale was no

 paint gun setup along with a ventilated, dust-free painting environment).
 So the point here is that

-when looking at an old VW for sale, spend a lot of time assessing the paint, body and rust needs
+when looking at an old VW for sale, spend a lot of time assessing the paint, body, and rust needs

 because that's where most of the scary surprises lurk, and that's where most of your

-restoration dollars will fly.
+restoration dollars will disappear.

-5. Is This VW Worth The Price?
+5. Is This Vintage VW Worth The Price?

 Be careful of cars that are fairly high-priced but don't seem to really

-have any special qualities.
+any special qualities.
 If the paint and body are poor, and the engine runs ok

 but makes "funny noises" and the interior is worn and frayed and smells funky; you should probably